chiguire/gpugems-chap8/writeup/assignment2.md

 Basically light behaves as a wave and the ray theory of light used in computer graphics is an approximation of this wave theory.
 The simple, one-dimensional wave is completely described by a wavelength and an amplitude.
 As cited from the GPU Gems:

-“The wavelength characterizes the oscillating pattern, while the amplitude determines the intensity of the wave.
+The wavelength characterizes the oscillating pattern, while the amplitude determines the intensity of the wave.
 Visible light comprises a superposition of these waves, with wavelengths ranging from 0.5 microns (ultraviolet) to 1 micron (infrared).
-The color of a light source is determined by the distribution of amplitudes of the waves emanating from it. “
+The color of a light source is determined by the distribution of amplitudes of the waves emanating from it.

 #### The Physics of Diffraction